 5 Things You Should Know About Avengers Comic Books

-What do you think you know about Avengers comic books?
+What do you think you really know about Avengers comic books?
 Do you know that in the Marvel comic books, Jarvis is a real person?

 Are you aware that the Avengers comic books only exist because an artist in 1963 missed his deadline on another comic book?